Lorentz-invariant and Lorentz-non-invariant aspects of a scalar tachyon field Lagrangian and the scalar tachyon Feynman propagator: Lorentz-invariant and Lorentz-non-invariant two-point functions of scalar tachyon fields

 where

 Analogously,

 where

-As follows from (A.6), (A.8), $|E_0^-(|{\bf u}|,\psi)|=E_0^+(|{\bf u}|,\psi)$.
-Therefore\footnote{Probably, it is worth noting that the exponential terms in (A.9) below are identical even though the integration domains over the variable $\omega$ in them are quite different: this is due to the fact that exponential indices, containing the $\omega$, are indeed the scalar products of the 4-vectors $k$ and $x-y$, i.e. they are Lorentz scalars by definition.}
+As follows from (5.6), (5.8), $|E_0^-(|{\bf u}|,\psi)|=E_0^+(|{\bf u|},\psi)$.
+Therefore\footnote{Probably, it is worth noting that the exponential terms in (5.9) below are identical even though the integration domains over the variable $\omega$ in them are quite different: this is due to the fact that exponential indices, containing the $\omega$, are scalar products of the 4-vectors $k$ and $x-y$ (multiplied by $i$), i.e. they are Lorentz scalars by definition.}

 As a result